 Guidelines for Reviewers

-1. About JHRS
+1. About the Journal

 JHRS is open-access journal from health and rehabilitation sciences and related fields, providing an innovative and influential venue for research and comment on the major challenges to human health and treatment of developmental disabilities worldwide.
 We specifically seek to publish papers which have relevance across a range of settings and that address the major environmental, social, and political determinants of health, as well as the biological.

-JHRS has priority areas and we make decisions based on whether papers are likely to directly and substantially affect clinical practice or public health policy, or have implications of broad general interest for the direction of future, directly clinically relevant research.
+JHRS has priority areas and we make decisions based on whether papers are likely to directly and substantially affect clinical practice or public health policy or have implications of broad general interest for the direction of future, directly clinically relevant research.
 In addition, we seek to publish papers that address important topics in the ethics and reporting of social sciences research.

 JHRS is published twice a year online.

-1. Criteria for Publication
+1. Publication Criteria

-1. The Review Process
+1. Peer Review Model

-• Accept it with minor revision.
+• Accept with minor revisions

 1. Reviewer Selection